 Max Fried pitched five innings, allowing one earned run on five hits and a walk while striking out eight during Atlanta's loss to Philadelphia on Thursday.

 A tough luck loss for Fried who only let one run pass on a second-inning sacrifice fly.
 The Braves just couldn't get anything going offensively and ultimately took on a 1-0 loss.
 Fried doesn't have a win in his last three starts even though he's allowed two runs or fewer in each of those games.
 With the loss, his record drops to 13-7 with a 2.50 ERA and 1.0 WHIP with a 167:32 strikeout-to-walk ratio over 29 starts.
 His next scheduled start is against the Nationals on Tuesday.

-Braves starter Max Fried allowed two earned runs on two hits and two walks while striking out five over five innings in a no-decision against the Mets on Saturday.
+Max Fried pitched six innings allowing two earned runs on four hits and three walks while striking out four during Atlanta's win over Philadelphia on Friday.

 The two earned runs against were via solo home runs by Kyle Schwarber in the fourth inning and Jean Segura in the fifth.
 He's now allowed two home runs in two straight games after allowing just two in his 14 previous starts.
 Fried has been sharp otherwise recently, allowing two runs or fewer in each of his last eight starts and 14 of his previous 15 games.
 Overall this year he has a 13-6 record with a sublime 2.52 ERA and 1.02 WHIP with 159 strikeouts over 175 1/3 innings pitched.
 He'll next take the mound in a matchup against the Nationals on Wednesday.